Workshop “Cypress Swamps Magic”

-Simple hotels and cabins lodging are included in the workshop's tuition (2 people per bedroom).
+Lodging: Cabins lodging is included in the workshop’s tuition (2 people per bedroom).

 Day 0.
 November 5, Sunday

-Our group will meet at the hotel in Savannah, GA November 2 around 3 PM where you can meet everyone and get to know each other.
-After short introducing meeting we will go to a pleasant photo-walk to the historic center of that beautiful southern city with a big history.
-During this our very first evening photo-session we will have informal practical workshop We will teach a variety of photo techniques that will help you improve your skills and your artistic vision, focusing on a number of professional tricks for shooting powerful nature images, such as:
+Also during this meeting we will have informal class where we will teach a variety of photo techniques that will help you improve your skills and your artistic vision, focusing on a number of professional tricks for shooting powerful nature images, such as: